wuchalejs/wuchale/.changeset/full-pets-search.md

 "@wuchale/jsx": minor
 ---

-Removed the `init` cli command.
+Removed the `init` CLI command.
 Loaders are now specified in the config.
+And they have to export `getRuntime` and `getRuntimeRx`.

 The interactive `init` command was mainly created to scaffold loaders.
 But since most devs don't touch the loaders and since updates to what the loaders